rhull21/ml-ece-projects/README.md

 # Engineering Applications of Machine Learning and Data Analytics

-* Machine Learning and Deep Learning micro-projects
+## Machine Learning and Deep Learning micro-projects
 * Derived projects conducted for the University of Arizona's Engineering Applications of Machine Learning and Data Analytics Course, Spring 2021
 	* Full details about the course under `syllabus`, credits to [Gregory Ditzler](http://gditzler.github.io/) for course design.
 * All work presented here is original to Robert Hull *from scratch*, with appropriate sources referenced when necessary.

-# Contents:

 ## Organization:

 * `projects` - contains project assignments and writeups